 You work with British cycling at the highest level and you’ve recently returned to work.
 What does your job as head sprint coach involve?
 What would a typical working day look like?

-There isn’t a typical day, as our role varies dependent on the phase of training and racing the athletes are in.
+There isn’t really a typical day, as my role varies dependent on the phase of training and racing the athletes are in.
 But on a day at home in Manchester, we will often have planning and review meetings in the morning while the athletes are in the gym with the strength coach, then we have athletes on the track most afternoons for 3 hours.
 When we are away racing, our days are between 10-16 hours long depending on the event/camp.

 How and when were you first diagnosed with PSC?